-The Initial Study/Mitigated Negative Declaration (IS/MND) is currently being prepared for future circulation to public agencies and the public, for comment and subsequent consideration by the Municipal Advisory Council and the Planning Commission.
-The IS/MND will address potential impacts on visual and aesthetic considerations, air quality, cultural resources, seismic safety, flooding, water quality and management of urban stormwater runoff, construction noise and traffic.
-The Council and the public may comment at the preliminary hearing on the scope or topic areas of the IS/MND and may direct staff to require specific analyses of other environmental topics.
-The IS/MND will incorporate materials provided by the applicant such as the preliminary grading and drainage plan and geotechnical analyses.
-The IS/MND will be subject to at least 30 days of public review, expected to be complete in July 2017.
-The Council and Commission would be expected to consider recommendations from Planning staff to adopt the MND after the public review period is complete.
+The Initial Study/Mitigated Negative Declaration (IS/MND) began circulation to public agencies and the public for comment and consideration by the Municipal Advisory Council and the Planning Commission on September 1, 2017.
+The IS/MND addresses potential impacts on visual and aesthetic considerations, air quality, cultural resources, seismic safety, flooding, water quality and management of urban stormwater runoff, construction noise and traffic, as well as a number of other considerations.
+The Council and the public may comment at the current hearing on the IS/MND and may request staff to provide supplemental analyses of environmental topics.
+The IS/MND has incorporated materials provided by the applicant such as the preliminary grading and drainage plan and geotechnical analyses.
+The IS/MND will have had 30 days of public review between September 1 and October 2, 2017.
+The Planning Commission would be expected to consider recommendations from the CVMAC and Planning staff to adopt the MND after the public review period is complete.
+To date, no public comment has been received, and Planning staff has not been contacted by any member of the public since the first notice of the Project proposal was made for preliminary review by the CVMAC in June 2017.